iaman877/100DaysofCode/README.md

 (3) Security groups/ firewall
     * intro of HTTP and SSH
 ## Day 114: June 2, 2020
-* Introduction to JSON and how it used in Cloudtrail.
-* EC2 service is regional
-* S3 is Object storage which does not allow partition & we can not  mount.
-* How Dropbox uses S3 service in starting time.
-* correct syntax of URL link of S3 data.
+* Introduction to JSON and how it used in Cloudtrail, EC2 service is regional, S3 is Object storage which does not allow partition & we can not  mount., How Dropbox uses S3 service in starting time, correct syntax of URL link of S3 data, Buckets are global, Introduction to CloudFront & Edge locations.
-* Buckets are global.
-* Introduction to CloudFront & Edge locations.